A wooden cross with a poppy attached inside a church Ioan Said

 Battlefield crosses

-Some are cracked and water damaged.
-Many have woodworm.
-Some even have the original Somme mud varnished on to them.
+Some are cracked, water damaged and have woodworm.
+Some even have the original mud from the Battle of the Somme varnished on to them.
 Others are ornate, made in the field by comrades from scrap wood and bearing personal inscriptions.
-Aviators graves were often marked by propellers.
+Aviators’ graves were often marked by propellers.

 NorfolkGARBOLISHAMStJohnBaptist(nickstonePERMISSIONBYEMAIL)1